benponce123/Othello-AI/README.md

 # Othello-AI

-Please read the prompt file to understand the entirety of the project.
+Please read Prompt.txt to understand the entirety of the project.